 The benefits of leading an active life are manyfold, both physically and mentally.
 Stepping away from work and enjoying an activity with friends and family does the body and spirit good, which is why an injury can be frustrating.
-At The Balancing Center, Daniel Fedeli, DC, PC, and his team use innovative techniques to get you back in the game as quickly as possible, while also avoiding reinjury.
+At The Balancing Center, Daniel Fedeli, DC, PC, and Kenneth Bennett, DC use innovative techniques to get you back in the game as quickly as possible, while also avoiding reinjury.
 If you’re in the Gold Coast neighborhood in the Chicago area and you’d like to get off the sidelines, call or book an appointment online.

 There is any number of ways you can injure yourself playing sports as you push your body to the limits.
 That said, the most common injuries are:

 Of course, sports injuries can strike almost any part of your body and include strains, sprains, and fractures of all kinds.

 If you’ve practiced the RICE (rest, ice, compression, and elevation) therapy for 24-48 hours and the swelling doesn’t subside, or gets worse, it’s time to have an expert weigh in, especially if your mobility is affected.

 Even if your injury becomes tolerable, but it still nags and prevents you from certain activities even weeks or months down the road, it’s never too late to get checked out.